Valentino Rossi: 2004

 Rossi made the switch from Honda to Yamaha and signed a two-year contract with the team.
 Rossi took pole and won the South African race after a hard-fought battle with Max Biaggi, becoming the first rider to win consecutive races with different manufacturers.
-A 23-race podium streak ended with fourth places in Spain. and France, but Rossi responded with three consecutive victories in Italy, Catalunya and the Netherlands.
+A 23-race podium streak ended with fourth places in Spain. and France, but Rossi responded with three consecutive victories in Italy, Catalunya, and the Netherlands.

 Rossi retired in Rio de Janeiro and finished fourth in Germany but bounced back by winning the British round from pole.
-He then went on to finish second in the Czech Republic, first in Portugal and second once again in Japan.
+He then went on to finish second in the Czech Republic, first in Portugal, and second once again in Japan.

 After a second DNF of the season in Qatar, Rossi won in the Malaysian, the Australian, and the Valencian Community rounds.
 Rossi finished first with 304 points to Gibernau's 257, with Max Biaggi third with 217 points.
 He clinched his third MotoGP, fourth top class and sixth overall championship in the penultimate race of the season.

 2005

-Rossi in the 2005 British Grand Prix and Valentino Rossi, riding his special liveried Gauloises Yamaha at the 2005 United States Grand Prix.

 In 2005, Rossi and the Factory Yamaha team became even more dominant than the year before.
 Rossi won the first round in Spain in a controversial manner, colliding with the Gresini Honda of Sete Gibernau on the last lap.
-He scored a second-place finish in Portugal but then went on to take five consecutive victories from the Chinese to the Dutch rounds, including three pole positions in France, Italy and Assen.
+He scored a second-place finish in Portugal but then went on to take five consecutive victories from the Chinese to the Dutch rounds, including three pole positions in France, Italy, and Assen.

 In the first United States round since 1994, Rossi struggled and finished in third place whilst American rider Nicky Hayden won the race.
 Rossi bounced back by picking up three more wins, starting from a pole-victory in a rainy Great Britain and two regular victories in Germany, holding off Gibernau on the last lap, and the Czech Republic.

 Rossi crashed out of the Japanese round when he collided with Marco Melandri during an overtaking attempt.
 This was the only time he failed to podium that season.
 After Motegi, Rossi scored a podium in the form of second place in Malaysia and back-to-back wins in Qatar and Australia, beating Nicky Hayden for the victory.
 He finished the season with a second and third-place finish in the inaugural Turkish and the Valencian Community rounds.

 Rossi finished the season in first place with a total of eleven wins and 367 points, 147 points ahead of second-place finisher Marco Melandri and captured his fourth MotoGP, fifth top class and seventh overall championship in Sepang with four races remaining.